Buying Discus ought not to be any different to buying any fish really, yet it causes many people sleepless nights worrying about it.

 Before buying Discus, a good basic knowledge of the species is useful, so to is an understanding of water chemistry.
 Most "would be" Discus keepers do have experience from other areas of fish keeping and therefore are familiar with the need to provide the very best water conditions and tank husbandry if you are to succeed with these fish.

-Today's, tank bred, several generations on Discus are actually easy to keep so long as the basics are taken care of.
-Water preparation and Discus husbandry are subjects in their own right, however for the purpose of this exercise we will assume that the Discus keeper has an RO or Heavy Metal filter, to prepare his water and a fully mature aquarium in which to keep his new fish.
+Today's, tank bred, several generations on fromthe wild Discus are actually easy to keep so long as the basics are taken care of.
+Water preparation and Discus husbandry are subjects in their own right, however for the purpose of this exercise we will assume that the Discus keeper uses tap water prepared with a Heavy Metal Filter (HMA) - as we do - as the Stendker hatchery does - and a fully mature aquarium in which to keep their new fish.
 No doubt many hours have been spent reading about the chosen species too.

 Fish keepers, be they newcomers or experienced exponents are drawn to Discus for several reasons, two of which are their beauty and they are seen as a challenge.
 There are basically three sources for you to consider, the basic rules and considerations remain the same regardless of the establishment.
 Visit them all, seek out the best and then make your own mind up.